 Welcome to SLS 1101!
-You have enrolled in a fun, introspective course that I hope you enjoy.
-Please click on the Course Content tab above to view the content of this course.
+You have enrolled in a fun, introspective course that I hope you will enjoy.
+This face-to-face course is designed to strengthen the student's skill set in a manner that can promote future academic, occupational, and overall life success.